ferdininadresi/linkedin-flow-filter/README.md

 <img src="screenshots/Screenshot_English_Manage_Flows.png" width="700" alt="Manage Flows panel, in English"><br>
 <img src="screenshots/Screenshot_English_Tracked.png" width="700" alt="Tracked list with flow filters, in English">

-## ⚠️ Security notice
-This extension is installed via Chrome's **"Load unpacked"** (developer mode), not the Chrome Web Store — meaning it does **not** go through Google's code review.
-Because of that:

-- **Only download from this repository** (the actual GitHub URL above).
-  Don't trust a "copy" of this extension shared somewhere else — the code may have been modified.
-- Once installed, it runs with your logged-in session on the matched LinkedIn pages (`/notifications`, `/in/*`, `/company/*`).
-A version whose source you haven't verified could, in theory, exfiltrate page data or take actions on your behalf — this is a general risk of any "unpacked" browser extension, independent of this specific code.
-- When you update (`git pull` or a new ZIP), it's worth checking that `manifest.json`'s `permissions` / `host_permissions` haven't grown — right now it only requests `storage` and access to `linkedin.com`.
-- The code is fully open and readable (`content.js`, a single file, not minified) for anyone who wants to review it before installing.

 ## Installation
 1. Download this repository as a ZIP (green **Code → Download ZIP** button) and unzip it.